top of page

 wedded to fiercely communicative instincts.”
 (Opera Magazine)

-Ms. Reiter is currently a member of the prestigious Oper Frankfurt ensemble,
+Ms. Reiter is currently a member of the prestigious Oper Frankfurt ensemble, where she has been lauded for her performances in a variety of roles, including the classics

-where she has been lauded for her performances as Tatiana in Eugene Onegin, the title role in The Cunning Little Vixen, Gretel in Hänsel und Gretel, Anne Trulove in The Rake’s Progress, Valencienne in Die Lustige Witwe, Woglinde in Das Rheingold, and a multitude of
+(Tatiana in Eugene Onegin, the title role in The Cunning Little Vixen, Gretel in Hänsel und Gretel, and Anne Trulove in The Rake’s Progress), Handelian (Asteria in Tamerlano,

-Handelian roles, among others.
-Elsewhere in Europe, Ms. Reiter has performed Tatiana with the Norwegian National Opera in Oslo, Susanna in Le Nozze di Figaro with Oper Stuttgart,
+Elsewhere in Europe, Ms. Reiter has performed Tatiana with the Norwegian National

-Erste Dame in Die Zauberflöte with Oper im Steinbruch and Theater Dortmund, Ortlinde
+Erste Dame in Die Zauberflöte with Oper im Steinbruch and Theater Dortmund,

-Deutsche Oper am Rhein in Düsseldorf.
+with the Deutsche Oper am Rhein in Düsseldorf.

-where she has also appeared as The Cunning Little Vixen, Blonde in Die Entführung aus dem Serail, and Amor in Orphée et Eurydice.
-Other notable US appearances include Zerlina in Don Giovanni under the baton of James Levine (Tanglewood Music Center), Pamina in
+American premiere of HW Henze’s Phaedra, the title role in The Cunning Little Vixen, Blonde in Die Entführung aus dem Serail, and Amor in Orphée et Eurydice.
+Other notable

-The Magic Flute and Flora in The Turn of the Screw (Chicago Opera Theater),
+US appearances include Zerlina in Don Giovanni under the baton of James Levine (Tanglewood Music Center), Pamina in The Magic Flute and Flora in The Turn of the Screw (Chicago Opera Theater), Adele in Die Fledermaus (Opera Memphis), and

-L’Enfant et les Sortiléges with Lorin Maazel (Castleton Festival).
+La libellule in L’Enfant et les Sortiléges with Lorin Maazel (Castleton Festival).

 On the concert stage, Ms. Reiter was recently heard in a concert of Handelian Arias with the